Eve Muirhead: 2015–2022: Olympic champion

-Post retirement
+Retirement

-In 2023, Muirhead took up a part-time coaching role with Fay Henderson's team, which includes Amy McDonald, Katie McMillan and Hailey Duff (whom with Eve won the 2022 Olympic gold).
+In 2023, Muirhead took up a part-time coaching role with Fay Henderson's team, which includes Amy McDonald, Katie McMillan and Hailey Duff.

 Muirhead was appointed Chef de Mission for Team GB at the 2024 Winter Youth Olympics.
 With her guidance, Great Britain won the gold medal in both curling events.
 She was appointed in the same role for the senior team at the 2026 Winter Olympics.